 Libya.
 The city of Sirte, first under the control of Al-Sarraj (a government recognized by the UN) of Tripoli, falls under the control of the general of Bengazi, Haftar.
-Only a few days earlier a ceasefire had been agreed in Berlin between the parties, with
+Only a few days earlier a ceasefire had been agreed between the parties in Berlin, with European mediation.

 Tripoli, Libya.
 The military academician is hit by a bombing while the recruits are practicing.
 The dead are 31 and the wounded 33